-The brochure entitled Liver tumors contains comprehensive information about this disease.
+The brochure Liver tumors contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Liver tumors are caused by a developmental error in a progenitor cell of one of the liver cells.
 It is not known exactly what causes this error.